The home of yachting

 In addition, there’s plenty to see and do during your stay.
 We’ve got great beaches, cosy pubs, interesting art galleries and historical attractions like Queen Victoria’s former home Osborne House, and Carisbrooke Castle, where King Charles I was imprisoned.

-The island plays host to two popular music events every year, the Isle of Wight Festival in June and Bestival in September, drawing huge crowds from across the world.
+The island plays host to two popular music events every year, the Isle of Wight Festival in June, drawing huge crowds from across the world.
 A variety of smaller music festivals provide a welcoming and relaxing atmosphere, from folk and jazz to didgeridoos.

 If you like walking or cycling, the island holds major events throughout the year.
 With over 500 miles of footpaths and 60 miles of cycle network, there’s something for all abilities.